inlined/cloudevents/cloudevents/extensions/authcontext.md

   - OPTIONAL
   - In order to support HTTP binary encoding, authclaims MUST NOT contain a newline character.
-  - MUST not contain actual credentials sufficient for the Consumer to impersonate the principal directly.
+  - MUST NOT contain actual credentials sufficient for the Consumer to impersonate the principal directly.
 MAY contain enough information that the Consumer may generate a new token for impersonation.